 The wide, open runs are wonderful for intermediate skiers and the off-piste opportunities in the area are endless.
 There is something for everyone in Courmayeur making it a great choice for families and groups looking for the perfect weekend getaway on the slopes.

 This beautifully traditional French village oozes Alpine charm.
 With 125km of slopes and a top altitude of 2,477m, it is well suited to beginners and intermediates with plenty of off-piste in the La Balme area to keep advanced skiers busy.
 The village itself is bursting with delicious Savoyard restaurants and rustic, traditional bars, perfect to while away the evening in.

 Sitting just one hour from Geneva airport, La Clusaz makes the perfect ski weekend for those looking to get their skis into some snow.

-Located in the heart of the Portes du Soleil ski area, Morzine’s beautiful setting allows it’s visitors to ski in both France and Switzerland on the same day; a truly unique experience.
-With hundreds of miles to explore, you will find yourself skiing new runs all weekend.
-With over 400km of piste and a maximum altitude of 2,460m, this huge ski area will leave you wanting to come back time and time again.
+Located in the heart of the Portes du Soleil ski area, Morzine’s beautiful setting allows its visitors to ski in both France and Switzerland on the same day; a truly unique experience.
+With over 400km of piste and a maximum altitude of 2,460m, this huge area is one of the best weekend ski resorts for skiers looking to cover lots of ground.

 The town of Morzine is lively, with a plethora of bars and restaurants to enjoy unwinding in after a day on the slopes.
 You can also find an abundance of spas, ice skating, ice climbing and snowmobiling on offer too, giving you the option to enjoy a jam-packed weekend, full of adventure.
 And, sitting just 90 minutes from Geneva airport, you can find yourself on the snow in no time.